skrattaren/apf.rst/apf.rst

   frankly any old city with a wall and a wiggly river looks like London...."

-- Do religious fanatics ever get mad at you for writing "`Small Gods_?
+- Do religious fanatics ever get mad at you for writing "`Small Gods`_"?

   "I may have posted something on these lines before, but a lot of mail about "`Small Gods`_" is split between 1) pagans who say that it really